 When should a horse NOT be tethered?

 Pregnant mares should be removed from their tether during the last third of pregnancy, during foaling and when they have foals at foot.
 They should be placed in a secure paddock instead.

 Any horse under the age of two years should not be tethered.

 Elderly, sick or infirm horses should not be tethered.

-Having assessed the horse you are concerned about using the guide above and you are still concerned about the horses safety or health please contact the following to report:
+Having assessed the horse if you are concerned about using the guide above and you are still concerned about the horses safety or health please contact the following to report:

 Info to follow

 Fly grazing is a huge issue in Yorkshire and is commonly used as a ‘free’ yet illegal way to keep horses.

 There are laws in place for landowners to refer to is if they find themselves a victim of illegal fly grazing.
 Our welfare workers regularly provide support and advice on this matter so please contact us if you require any help.

 Often the environment used as fly grazing is hazardous to the horse.
 Freshly mowed fields (mown grass can be lethal to horses), derelict building sites, crop fields, sewage works, electricity substations and areas prone to flooding to name a few welfare risk areas we have found animals fly grazing in.